weifengliu-ssslab/Benchmark_SpMV_using_CSR/README.md

 2. Run ``make USE_DOUBLE=0`` or ``make USE_DOUBLE=1`` for building single precision or double precision SpMV.

 3. Run the generated executable file with an argument (filename of the benchmark matrix in the Matrix Market format).
-E.g. ``./spmv /home/user/Downloads/matrices/filename.mtx``.
+E.g., ``./spmv /home/user/Downloads/matrices/filename.mtx``.

 <br><hr>
 <h3>nVidia platform</h3>